 Successfully passing exams is vital to maintaining a steady workforce of certified operators.

 Colorado administers the Association of Boards of Certification (ABC) internationally standardized and validated exams.
-ABC exams are rigorously developed using an in-depth jobs analyses, development of Need-to-Know Criteria for each category and level of exam, the use of subject matter experts to write exam items and a psychometric analysis of each item to ensure the exams demonstrate that the operator has the necessary skills, knowledge, ability and judgement as appropriate for the certificate level.
+ABC exams are rigorously developed using an in-depth jobs analyses, development of Need-to-Know Criteria for each category and level of exam, the use of subject matter experts to write exam items and a psychometric analysis of each item to ensure the exams test whether the operator has the necessary skills, knowledge, ability and judgement as appropriate for the certificate level.
 Colorado requires operators to take exams sequentially.
 Sequential testing requires the applicant to hold a valid certificate at the level immediately below the level of the exam they apply to take.

-A couple of factors impacted the number of exams administered in 2019.
-Colorado launched a new operator portal in 2019 and migrated operator data to a new database.
-During the transition period between February 28, 2019 and June 1, 2019, no exams were administered.
-In June 2019, PSI, Inc. began to administer exams for Colorado.
-In contrast to the historic practice of administering exams during three annual exam cycles, operators started scheduling their own exams with PSI upon receiving approval to sit for the exam.
-Because PSI testing centers are open 6 days a week throughout the year, testing cycles are no longer necessary.
-In 2019, only 529 water treatment and distribution exams were administered.
-This is a significant reduction from the 2,292 water treatment and distribution exams administered in 2018.
+The primary factor impacting the number of exams administered in 2020 was COVID-19.
+In March and April, PSI testing centers were closed and no exams were administered.
+When they re-opened in May, and for the rest of the year, the testing centers could only operate at 50% capacity.
+In 2020, 1,471 water treatment and distribution exams were administered.
+This is up from the 529 exams administered in 2019, but still about 800 fewer exams than Colorado administered in 2018.